Enpass vs Bitwarden review 2025

 Enpass has only been audited a small number of times.
 And every time, the auditors identified some vulnerabilities and issues.
 Before you discount Enpass completely, they didn’t find anything too worrying, but it’s definitely worth taking into consideration when deciding on a password manager.

-Similarly, when Bitwarden underwent a penetration test and security assessment by the Insight Consulting auditing firm, there were some moderate issues identified, although there were no major security problems found.
+Similarly, when Bitwarden underwent a penetration test and security assessment by the Insight Risk Consulting auditing firm, there were some moderate issues identified.
+However, no major security problems were found.
 And it’s reassuring to know that Bitwarden soon released a server security update to resolve the issues.

 Enpass vs Bitwarden: features overview

 As with most password managers, Enpass and Bitwarden both have a number of additional features on offer.
-But Bitwarden’s aren’t always easy to use, while Enpass’ tools are far more user-friendly and intuitive.
-To read our full breakdown of available features, head over to Enpass review or Bitwarden review.
+Bitwarden’s tools aren’t always the easiest to use, while Enpass’ tools are more intuitive and user-friendly.
+To read our full breakdown of available features, head over to our Enpass review or Bitwarden review.

 For example, Bitwarden’s password import function is fiddly to use, while sharing and syncing passwords is needlessly complicated.
 Moreover, its interface is unintuitive, and it’s not always easy to find the features you need.